 Medici Villas and Gardens

 A group of villas and gardens in Tuscany created by the Medici, a powerful and wealthy Florentine family of the Renaissance period, make up a UNESCO World Heritage site.
-The Medici villas and gardens date from the 14th - 17th centuries.
-Most are near Florence but the Palazzo in Serravezza is a short drive north of Lucca.
+The Medici villas and gardens date from the 14th to 17th centuries.
+Most are near Florence, but the Palazzo in Serravezza is a short drive north of Lucca.